stellar/go/ingest/tutorial/getting-started.md

 INFO[...]
 History: Downloading, unzipping and applying transactions for checkpoint 123519  pid=20574 INFO[...]
 History: Catching up to ledger 123457: Download & apply checkpoints: num checkpoints left to apply:1 (0% done)  pid=20574

-Hello, Sequence 123456.
+Hello, Ledger #123456.
 ```

 There's obviously much, *much* more we can do with the ingestion library.
-Let's work through a more comprehensive example.
+Let's work through some more comprehensive examples.